Suryar2710/Customer-Review-Intelligence-System/README.md

 ## Future Improvements
-Cloud deployment (Vercel and Render)
+- Cloud deployment (Vercel and Render)
-Replace Ollama with hosted LLM
+- Replace Ollama with hosted LLM
-Real-time streaming responses
+- Real-time streaming responses
-UI upgrade
+- Adding other categories for this review system